XiaoxiaoWang87/LaneFinding/writeup.md

 #### 3. Possible Improvements

 Start with a fairly loose constraint on the angle of lane lines.
-For each frame, after fitting the lines record its slope parameter.
-Monitor the mean and variance of the slope parameter frame-by-frame and use the mean +/- a few standard deviation as the range to find future lane lines.
+For each frame, after the linear fit record its slope parameter.
+Monitor the mean and variance of the slope parameter frame-by-frame and use the previous mean +/- a few standard deviation as the range to find future lane lines.
 If for a certain frame, due to road condition the algorithm fails to find a line within the range, use the previous mean by default as the estimated lane line.